+!
 1. What proverb is most like the moral of The Frog and the Ox ? a.
 Gray hair is a crown of splendor. b.
 A foolish son is his father's ruin. c.
 Pride goes before a fall. d.
 Little friends may prove great friends.
 2. Circle the adjective that best describes the old Frog. humble boasting cowardly courageous super 3.
 Circle the object the old Frog is most like. a tuba a balloon an egg a bar of soap a firecracker 4.
 The old Frog bursts while trying to impress the young Frog.
 Why do you think it was important to the old Frog to appear as big as the Ox?
 Use complete sentences in your answer.
+The old Frog didn't want his son to think there was any animal bigger or better than him.

 below and then use "conceited" in your own comply your sentence hints at the meaning of the word.
-In should be able to guess at what "conceited" means other words, another person Definition: Sentence: The conceited movie star complete sentence will have a subject and a verb, and it will express a complete thought.
-Always start with a capital letter.
-Always finish with an end mark such as a period or question mark.
+It should be able to guess at what "conceited" means n other words, another person because of your sentence.
+Definition: To be conceited is to think too highly of ones elf Sentence: The conceited movie star Sample sentence: The conceited movie star blew kisses to her fans and then rolled her eyes. complete sentence whave a subject and a verb, and it will express complete thought.
+Always tart with a capital letter Always finish with an ermark such as a period or question mark.
 6. Look up the word "conceited" in a thesaurus.
-Ware synonyms of "conceited."
-A synonym is a wasame meaning.
-7. Use a synonym of "conceited" to rewrite the sente ence you wrote in #5 above.
+We are synonyms of "conceited."
+A synonym is a we same meaning.
+Sample answers: big-headed, egotistical, cocky, snotty 7.
+Use a synonym of "conceited" to rewrite the sent